GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/06.051-060/01.Day-Is-Dying-in-the-West/docs.md

 -------------|------------|
 Title | Day Is Dying in the West |
 Key | A♭ Major |
-Titles | Holy, holy, holy, Lord God of hosts! |
+Titles | Holy, holy, holy, Lord God of Hosts! |
 First Line | Day is dying in the west |
 Author | Mary A. Lathbury
 Year | 1941